 Discover what keywords your target audience uses for the search results and create content around those topics.

-After you have your list go to Thesaurus.com.
+After you have your list of words that describe your artwork and your art business, go to Thesaurus.com to discover new words that you can use in your posts.
 Type in your words one at a time and make a list of all the synonyms for your target keywords.

 Here is an example of how this might look.